Summer Internship in Washington, D.C.

 This course is also open to visiting students.
 Students interested in interning in Washington D.C. this summer can enroll in an accompanying 4 credit summer internship course.
-Weekly classroom discussion informs experiential learning as students intern at one of the many government agencies, international organizations, NGOs, museums, and media companies that call Washington D.C. home.
+Weekly classroom discussion informs experiential learning as students intern at one of the many government agencies, international organizations, NGOs, museums, and media companies that call Washington, D.C. home.

 Students live in NYU provided housing which is shared by a community of graduate and undergraduate students, fellows, and researchers involved in a broad range of academic disciplines including global public health, politics, international relations, and policy analysis.
-Please note: students are responsible for securing their own internships and should make an appointment with a Wasserman Center career coach for guidance and resume and cover letter review.
+Please note: Students are responsible for securing their own internships and should make an appointment with a Wasserman Center career coach for guidance and résumé and cover letter review.

 Can be counted for SCA-UA Internship credit (government and non-profit placements only).
 Can also be counted for Politics major credit (internship with domestic policy focus only)

 The seminar is designed to complement the internship fieldwork experience.
 In it we explore many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

 Students who secure an internship through or with the assistance of NYU Washington, DC must confirm their spot in the program and enroll in the internship class in order to accept the internship.
 Students are required to complete a minimum of 140 hours in their internships to earn course credit; however most summer internship placements are full-time.